JetBrains/MPS-extensions/docs/extensions/shadowmodels.md

 The languages and input models can be found in the namespace **de.q60.mps.shadowmodels.examples**.
 The transformations are implemented in the *transformation* aspect.

-## Traceback
-A debug view for visualising the transformation calls is planed, but currently there is only an API to query the input nodes of a given output node.
-You can find it in the `TransformationTrace` class.

 ## Transformations

 The transformation language is similar to the MPS generator language.